 Junior Zoo Crew is an education program where selected members spend the summer interacting with the public, helping with special events, and assisting in the Children's Zoo by feeding and cleaning animals.
-Participants must be 14-17 years old.
+In order to be considered for one o the sessions, applicants must be at least 14 by May 30, and no older than 17 years on July 15 in the year they apply.

-Each year, applicants must submit an application, and references by or around April 1, pass a city background check, and attend an interview with zoo staff.
+Each year, applicants must submit an application and letter of recommendation by April 1, pass a city background check, and attend an interview with zoo staff.
 Acceptance is contingent on a completed medical form to be submitted before training.

 Photo: Megan Donovan

 Only a select number of applicants are chosen (this is a very competitive program).
 Those selected teens must attend a mandatory training session and a parent or guardian is also required to attend.
-Throughout the summer, participants are required to attend continuing education classes about animal handling and conservation and complete a project which they will present to the public in August.
+Throughout the summer, participants are required to attend continuing education classes about animal handling and conservation and complete a project which they will present to the public.

 Let's Get to Work